 School psychologists are highly trained in psychology and education, completing a minimum of a specialist-level degree program.
 They provide assessment and testing of students for special services.
 Consultation for teachers.
 Counseling for students.
 Also, they provide prevention, crisis intervention, conflict resolution, and program modification for special learning and/or behavioral needs.

 School nursing is a specialized practice of professional nursing that advances students' well-being, academic success, and life-long achievement and health.
 School nurses facilitate health services such as immunizations, communicable disease control, vision and hearing screening, follow-up, health assessments and referrals, and health counseling and information for students and families.
-School nurses actively collaborate with school personnel, students, and parents to create health plans and administer medication.
+In addition, school nurses actively collaborate with school personnel, students, and parents to create health plans and administer medication.

 Phone: 910.483.8288 ext.
 001